 The Survival Boxes include items relating to health, hygiene, shelter, survival and general household items, a water filter and pump.
 The shelter and survival items include a variety of tools, rope and tarpaulin.
 General household items include sewing kits, basic first aid, personal washing items, stationery and female hygiene.

-2024 shipments include to Syria, Ukraine and Indonesia.
+September 2025 shipments include to Ukraine and Honduras.
 Water survival box website

 Visit the Rotary in Great Britian & Ireland for details of other charities who provide aid to disasters around the world.
 Rotary GB&I Emergency Response Charities webpage.